This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-This Crock Pot Pork Roast is so tender and delicious with very little work.
+This Slow Cooker Pork Roast is so tender and delicious with very little work.
 The pork falls apart from being slow cooked all day and each bite is packed with flavor.

 If you grew up having big Sunday lunches, I bet a delicious pork roast brings back fond memories.
 Now, your family can enjoy it too but without the work.

 Don’t be intimated by cooking a pork roast.
 It really is so simple and the slow cooker makes it very easy.
 This crock pot recipe is the ultimate comfort food and a family favorite.
-See more of our favorite Crock Pot Pork Recipes.
+Your pork roast will cook fall apart tender and is so juicy.

 Ingredients